 There is only one scenic drive on the South Rim that is open to private vehicles all year.
 The 23 mile (37 km) longDesert View Drivefeatures marvelous panoramic views of Grand Canyon and the Colorado River.
 There is parking at every viewpoint.

-Most Desert View services are open at this time.
+Most Desert View services are open during the winter.
 However, when touring the park, it is always a good idea to bring enough food, snacks and water for everyone in your group.

 South Rim Pocket Map and Services Guide

-Visit this webpage (updated daily) for the current list of what is open, hours of operation, and public health updates.
+Visit this webpage (updated daily) for the current list of what is open, along with hours of operation.